 - Your goals, actions must be aligned with your values and principles.
 Determine your non-negotiable’s.
 Our life’s GPS, guide, or true North compass – – the Word of God, the Holy Spirit.

-- Progress not perfection.
+- Progress, not perfection.
 Effectivity not efficiency.
-Productivity not more activity.
-Success is not a destiny but a journey.
+Productivity, not more activity.
+But success is not a destiny but a journey.

 - Three areas of progress – wisdom, well-being & wealth.
 (Solomon’s 3W).
 The Holy Scripture says wisdom is supreme, the source of wisdom is God in Himself ( Jas 1:5,6).